mehmetsungur/mehmetsungur/README.md

 ===============================

 <h3>💫 About Me</h3>
-Hello, I'm M. Sungur, based in Ankara, Turkey.
+Hi, I'm M. Sungur, based in Ankara, Turkey.
 After completing my undergraduate degree at Marmara University in 2014, I pursued a Master's with Thesis in Computer Engineering at Maltepe University in 2015.
 With about 8 years of experience across various sectors in Turkey, I have honed my skills in diverse areas.
 My expertise includes developing websites for small and medium-sized businesses, actively participating in